jkeger/arctic/README.md

 documentation.

 ### Standard
-Combined release and capture, allowing for instant or non-zero capture times, following Lindegren (1998) section 3.2.
+Combined release and capture, allowing for non-zero capture times, following Lindegren (1998) section 3.2.

 ### Instant capture
-For the simpler algorithm of release first then instant capture.
+For the slightly simpler algorithm of release first then instant capture.
 This is the primary model used by previous versions of ArCTIC.